Chapola Productions

 Keyboard

-bulletRecording Station - you can record songs you play on multiple tracks and then later save them to a card and/or floppy disk.
+bulletRecording Station - you can record songs you play on multiple tracks and then later save them to a card and/or directly to your computer.
 This feature enables you, amongst other things, to practice, for example, one side of a duet while the other side is playing (on a separate track).
-Another advantage - you can control the speed of the recording, giving it the same functionality as a metronome.
+Another advantage - you can control the speed of the song, giving it the same functionality as a metronome.

-bullet Headphones Jack - enables you to play your keyboard any time, even if others are watching TV, talking on the phone, sleeping, etc. You don't hear them and they don't hear you.
+bullet Headphone Jack - enables you to play your keyboard any time, even if others are watching TV, talking on the phone, sleeping, etc. You don't hear them and they don't hear you.

 bulletTones - A piano has 1 tone: piano.
 A keyboard has hundreds of tones such as: Grand Piano, Electric Piano, Honky-Tonk Piano, Harpsichord, Glockenspiel, Music Box, Tubular Bells, Dulcimer, Organ, Electric Organ, Harmonica, Guitar, Violin, Cello, Harp, Strings, French Horn, Trumpet, Trombone, Tuba, Alto Sax, Oboe, Clarinet, Flute, Koto, Pi Pa, Shanai, Bag Pipe, Fiddle, Tinkle Bell, Melodic Tom, Wood Block, many more.